AIMI-SAYO/RTSS-Compact-Overlay-for-Gaming/README.md

 # Installation

-1. Open RivaTuner Statistics Server (RTSS)
+1. Clone or Download(as zip file) this repo and open RivaTuner Statistics Server (RTSS)
 2. Click on the blue [Setup] button on the bottom
 3. Open the [Plugins] tab
 4. Click on [OverlayEditor.dll]